konflux-ci/architecture/ADR/adr-0005-image-builder-sa.md

-# 5. Service Account configuration for image builds in AppStudio
+# 5. Service Account configuration for image builds in the Pipeline Service

 Date: Oct 5, 2022

 ## Status

-Proposed
+Accepted

 ## Context